marciof/Eon/specification/language.md

 # Coding Style

-English is the official language used throughout the code and documentation.
+English is the official language used throughout code and documentation.

-Line length should be 80 characters maximum, since going over the limit can indicate issues with readability.
+Line length should be 80 characters maximum, as going over the limit sometimes indicates issues with readability.

 ## Documentation